ashlink11/portfolio/project-one-frontend-notes.md

 interview prep:
 - review the project specifics so i have examples of $PATH, /opt, /llvm/lib, a header file, bash commands i needed, etc.

+# progress wed apr 10
+- for projects two/three get into pointers & other c++ fundamentals #todo #key
+- add in the challenge section that i was just trying to get the .exe so i tried the cmake desktop GUI app too but \bin was empty both with that and cmake . in the terminal #key . needed to get something at atomic as possible running as a first step so thats what p1 turned into bc llvm is outdated anyway with lattner working on MLIR/mojo/CUDA/SIMT now
+- for how i overcame it: used official docs of llvm and cmake bc running llvm is too commplicated and individual and ever-changing that there cannot be widely-accurate tutorials on the web
+- so the cmake and llvm docs gave some fundamentals
+- but actually i used chat gpt 3.5 until it kept repeating itself and then gemini ended up helping me with the final cmake config. ai as a learning tool is an important skill for devs these days, especilly for boilerplate and learning to read code (but not write). the code i really want to know how to write is the mojo for mlir and the c++ for cuda. agile "the primary measure of progress is working code". ai doesnt give all the answers; you need the right questions and still need a huge understanding bc these systems are so complicated
+- ^ simplify that obv
+- p1 fundas learned:
+  - 1 basic block
+  - the main low-level focus: project source code, llvm libs/headers, and cmake config
+  - 3 bash commands total. configure, build, run #todo what's the diff btw config and run? (object files than bitcode i think)
+  - .exe is in bitcode
+  - then 1 more command to see the LLVM IR output which was actually super unexpectedly simple, short, and easy to read
+  - optimization and transformation of code is just for complex loops #todo for p2/p3 i wonder if its possible with concurrency?
+  - so in summary, we had cpp, cmake, object files, bitcode then ll asm file formats
+  - so we turn things from:
+    - cpp objects - programmers create the objects conceptually with code
+    - llvm ir objects which are target-independent ("virtual machine")
+    - llvm assembly asm is architecture-dependent x86, ARM, PowerPC, etc.
+    - llvm object file is _machine_-dependent i.e. specific binary for the ISA of the machine
+- understand this more: #todo
+  - llvm ir is the additional target-independet layer of abstraction that united the computing industry to x86 in the 2000s
+  - "LLVM IR allows compilation of code for various architectures without rewriting the entire compiler for each target."
+  - "LLVM IR didn't eliminate the need for target-specific backends, but it significantly reduced the effort required to support new architectures.
+Compilers could leverage existing LLVM infrastructure and optimizations, focusing on generating efficient machine code from LLVM IR for the new target ISA."
+  - "Target-Specific Backends as LLVM Components: These backends are essentially compiler plugins that reside within the LLVM framework.
+They are written using LLVM APIs and leverage LLVM functionalities to translate LLVM IR into target-specific machine code."
+- bring it back to the lexer/parser/ast level
+- discuss the os/compiler level too

+### next steps:
+- understand the compiler frontend/backend and how llvm fits in and if my machine is using a target-specific backend or llvm completely to run the project or a bit of both?
+- simplify the p1 fundas learned
+- write draft 2 p1 text content
+- then do draft 1 p1 visuals/maps/diagrams

+#### future ideas:
+- pretty soon make a [frontend color palette](https://m2.material.io/design/color/the-color-system.html#tools-for-picking-colors)
+- would be interesting to make a checklist of mental models/heuristics for programming, systems design, and debugging, etc. like charlie munger 80 models #todo